Renee Morioka1

 §3d Contents of the Petition and Family Assessments

-The petition shall allege that the child is a child in need of services and shall ask only that the placement of a child outside the home of his or her parent be approved.14 The filing of a petition to approve the placement is not dependent upon the court’s having obtained any prior jurisdiction over the child or his or her parent and confers upon the court a special jurisdiction to approve or disapprove an out-of-home placement.15 The court must not accept the filing of a CHINS petition by the child or the parents unless verification is provided that DSHS has completed a family assessment.
+The petition shall allege that the child is a child in need of services and shall ask only that the placement of a child outside the home of his or her parent be approved.14 The filing of a petition to approve the placement is not dependent upon the court’s having obtained any prior jurisdiction over the child or his or her parent and confers upon the court a special jurisdiction to approve or disapprove an out-of-home placement.14 The court must not accept the filing of a CHINS petition by the child or the parents unless verification is provided that DSHS has completed a family assessment.
 The family assessment shall involve the multidisciplinary team if one exists.
 The family assessment or plan of services developed by the multidisciplinary team shall be aimed at family reconciliation, reunification, and avoidance of the out-of-home placement of the child.
-If DSHS is unable to complete an assessment within two working days following a request for assessment the child or the parents may proceed with their CHINS petition.16
+If DSHS is unable to complete an assessment within two working days following a request for assessment the child or the parents may proceed with their CHINS petition.15

 §4 Notice and Service

-The petitioner must ensure that a copy of the petition is served upon the parents of the youth.17 Although the statute does not require it specifically, a copy of the petition should also be served upon the youth.
+The petitioner must ensure that a copy of the petition is served upon the parents of the youth.16 Although the statute does not require it specifically, a copy of the petition should also be served upon the youth.
 Because lawyers and judicial officers understand proper service and notice requirements under the Juvenile Court Rules, Court Rules, Local Rules, and other RCWs relating to civil actions in general, but most parents and other laypersons involved in these actions do not, courts should develop a local practice regarding service and notice that specifically address who is responsible for proper service of ARY documents upon a youth.
 Good practice dictates that such procedures should be provided to the petitioning party in writing.
 Service of the petition on the parent(s) and child shall first be attempted via personal service.
-If personal service is unsuccessful, then it should be made via certified mail with return receipt.18
+If personal service is unsuccessful, then it should be made via certified mail with return receipt.17

-Indian Children20
+Indian Children18

-When a CHINS petition is filed by DSHS21, and the court or the petitioner knows or has reason to know that an Indian child is involved, the petitioner must promptly provide notice to the child’s parent or Indian custodian and to the Indian child’s tribe or tribes.
+When a CHINS petition is filed by DSHS19, and the court or the petitioner knows or has reason to know that an Indian child is involved, the petitioner must promptly provide notice to the child’s parent or Indian custodian and to the Indian child’s tribe or tribes.
 Notice shall be by certified mail with return receipt requested and by use of a mandatory Indian child welfare act notice.
 If the identity or location of the parent or Indian custodian and the tribe cannot be determined, notice shall be given to the secretary of the interior by registered mail, return receipt requested, in accordance with the regulations of the Bureau of Indian Affairs.
 The secretary of the interior has 15 days after receipt to provide the requisite notice to the parent or Indian custodian and the tribe.
 No foster care placement proceeding shall be held until at least 10 days after receipt of notice by the parent or Indian custodian.
 The parent or Indian custodian or the tribe shall, upon request, be granted up to 20 additional days to prepare for the hearing.

-The notice must contain a statement notifying the parent or custodian and the tribe of the pending proceeding and notify the tribe of the tribe’s right to intervene and/or request that the case be transferred to tribal court.22
+The notice must contain a statement notifying the parent or custodian and the tribe of the pending proceeding and notify the tribe of the tribe’s right to intervene and/or request that the case be transferred to tribal court.20

 §5 Court’s Responsibility Upon Filing